Weave Together 2027 is Coming Soon!

 When do I choose classes?

-NEW for Weave Together 2026: Participants will be invited to choose classes immediately after purchasing your event ticket.
+Participants will be invited to choose classes immediately after purchasing your event ticket.
 Look for the welcome email and the class survey to arrive shortly after your purchase is complete.
 To increase your chances of getting your top picks, be sure to complete your class survey and selections as soon as possible.

 What if I don’t have a loom or the required equipment?